zhangtianjia/IIMP6020/Pose Estimation.md

 ## Assignment
 1. Summarize the process of retrivaling and tracking using a block diagram.
 2. Given a image of a mission pad, compute the cross-ratio and affine invariant of a feature point.
+3. Show how to estimate $\bold{h}$ to find a solution to minimize the homogenous linear least squares system (10).
-3. Given a group of 2d-3d point correspondences, compute the pose estimation.
+4. Given a group of 2d-3d point correspondences, compute the pose estimation.

 ## Reference